raspberrypilearning/packaging-your-code/en/step_1.md

 ## Introduction

-Add project description here.
-What will learners be making?
+In this project you will be packaging a really simple package which you will create called motivate, but these steps can be adapted to any Python project.

 ### What you will make